CQCL/hugr/hugr-core/README.md

   Experimental feature which allows automatic inference of extension usages and requirements in a HUGR and validation that extensions are correctly specified.
   Not enabled by default.
+- `declarative`:
+  Experimental support for declaring extensions in YAML files, support is limited.

 ## Recent Changes